allpix-squared/allpix-squared/src/modules/NetlistWriter/README.md

 One way to get a netlist already formatted could be to extract it from the Cadence Virtuoso environment ('schematic' view).

 A new netlist is written for each event, reusing the header, footer, and circuit description from the netlist template specified with the `netlist_template` parameter.
-It adds, for each fired pixel a pair source / circuit instance.
+For each fired pixel, a source / circuit instance pair is added to the template.

 The new source written can be parametered with `source_type`.
 Three type of sources can be used: `isource` and `isource_pulse`: